OctoPrint/OctoPrint/README.md

 The following example config should explain the available options:

-    [serial]
+    # Use the following settings to configure the serial connection to the printer
+    serial:
       # Use the following option to define the default serial port, defaults to unset (= AUTO)
-    port = /dev/ttyACM0
+      port: /dev/ttyACM0

       # Use the following option to define the default baudrate, defaults to unset (= AUTO)
-    baudrate = 115200
+      baudrate: 115200

-    [server]
+    # Use the following settings to configure the web server
+    server:
       # Use this option to define the host to which to bind the server, defaults to "0.0.0.0" (= all interfaces)
-    host = 0.0.0.0
+      host: 0.0.0.0

       # Use this option to define the port to which to bind the server, defaults to 5000
-    port = 5000
+      port: 5000

-    [webcam]
+    # Use the following settings to configure webcam support
+    webcam:
       # Use this option to enable display of a webcam stream in the UI, e.g. via MJPG-Streamer.
       # Webcam support will be disabled if not set
-    stream = http://<stream host>:<stream port>/?action=stream
+      stream: http://<stream host>:<stream port>/?action=stream

       # Use this option to enable timelapse support via snapshot, e.g. via MJPG-Streamer.
       # Timelapse support will be disabled if not set
-    snapshot = http://<stream host>:<stream port>/?action=snapshot
+      snapshot: http://<stream host>:<stream port>/?action=snapshot

       # Path to ffmpeg binary to use for creating timelapse recordings.
       # Timelapse support will be disabled if not set
-    ffmpeg = /path/to/ffmpeg
+      ffmpeg: /path/to/ffmpeg

-    [feature]
+    # Use the following settings to enable or disable OctoPrint features
+    feature:
       # Whether to enable gcode analysis for displaying needed filament and estimated print time.
 Disabling this (set
-    # to False) will speed up the loading of gcode files before printing significantly, but the mentioned statistical
+      # to false) will speed up the loading of gcode files before printing significantly, but the mentioned statistical
       # data will not be available
-    analyzeGcode = True

-    [folder]
+      analyzeGcode: true

+    # Use the following settings to set custom paths for folders used by OctoPrint
+    folder:
       # Absolute path where to store gcode uploads.
 Defaults to the uploads folder in the OctoPrint settings folder
-    uploads = /path/to/upload/folder
+      uploads: /path/to/upload/folder

       # Absolute path where to store finished timelapse recordings.
 Defaults to the timelapse folder in the OctoPrint
       # settings dir
-    timelapse = /path/to/timelapse/folder
+      timelapse: /path/to/timelapse/folder

       # Absolute path where to store temporary timelapse files.
 Defaults to the timelapse/tmp folder in the OctoPrint
       # settings dir
-    timelapse_tmp = /path/timelapse/tmp/folder
+      timelapse_tmp: /path/timelapse/tmp/folder

+    # Use the following settings to add custom controls to the "Controls" tab within OctoPrint
+    #
+    # Controls consist at least of a name, a type and type-specific further attributes.
+Currently recognized types are
+    # - section: Creates a visual section in the UI, you can use this to separate functional blocks
+    # - command: Creates a button that sends a defined GCODE command to the printer when clicked
+    # - parametrized_command: Creates a button that sends a parametrized GCODE command to the printer, parameters
+    #   needed for the command are added to the UI as input fields and are named
+    #
+    # The following example defines a control for enabling the cooling fan with a variable speed defined by the user
+    # (default 255) and a control for disabling the fan, all within a section named "Fan".
+    controls:
+      - name: Fan
+        type: section
+        children:
+          - name: Enable Fan
+            type: parametrized_command
+            command: M106 S%(speed)s
+            input:
+              - name: Speed (0-255)
+                parameter: speed
+                default: 255
+          - name: Disable Fan
+            type: command
+            command: M107

 Setup on a Raspberry Pi running Raspbian
 ----------------------------------------